 Overall, this highlights some of the uncertainties surrounding the post-pandemic world.
 It has accelerated a number of long-term travel behaviour change trends including increased working from home, more online shopping, reduced trip making, decline in bus use and increased car use.
-In addition, it has also stimulated new travel behaviours including a decline in the previously growing train patronage and increases in walking and cycling as illustrated in Figure 16.4.
+In addition, it has also stimulated new travel behaviours including a decline in the previously growing train patronage and increases in walking and cycling as illustrated in Figure 17.4.

-Figure 16.4 Overview of COVID-19 Impacts
+Figure 17.4 Overview of COVID-19 Impacts

 As noted above, the key issue here is the scale of these impacts and the implications could range from transformative to marginal.
 It is unknown the extent to which these changes will become embedded long-term but, at the very least, it is likely to take time for travel patterns to stabilise and return to close to pre-pandemic levels.
-Peak period commuting could be particularly affected if there is a permanent shift to increased home and flexible working potentially leading to less strain on public transport services and less congestion on the road network at these times.
-It is also unclear how public transport demand will recover in the wake of the pandemic.
-This means the RTS covers a period of ongoing uncertainty, and it will be crucial to keep its policies under review to adapt to the future uncertainties and changes.
+Peak period commuting could be particularly affected if there is a permanent shift to increased home and flexible working, potentially leading to less strain on public transport services and less congestion on the road network at these times.
+It is also unclear how public transport patronage will recover in the wake of the pandemic.
+If this displaced demand shifts to private car, then achieving the 20% car kilometre reduction targets referenced in Chapter 16 may be become a more difficult endeavour.
+Still, the 'return to normality' presents a unique opportunity to re-build confidence in public transport and create long term changes to people's travel behaviours.
+Consequently, the RTS sets out a foundation during this time of transition to 'build back' better and induce long term changes to people's everyday travel habits to help achieve wider policy goals referenced in NTS 2 and NPF 4.

+Overall, the RTS covers a period of ongoing uncertainty, meaning that it will be crucial to keep its policies under review to adapt to the future uncertainties and changes.

-- a) The RTS recognises that the Covid-19 pandemic is anticipated to have a wide range of permanent impacts on transport and society and will monitor and respond to these. - b) The RTS will be flexible in responding to these changing travel behaviour trends and adapt accordingly as it becomes clearer what the 'new normal' will entail. - c) Measures to mitigate the impacts of the Covid-19 pandemic and the resulting implications for towns and cities will be supported providing they maintain consistency with the wider policy set out in the RTS.
+- a) The RTS recognises that the COVID-19 pandemic is anticipated to have a wide range of permanent impacts on transport and society and will monitor and respond to these - b) The RTS will be flexible in responding to these changing travel behaviour trends and adapt accordingly as it becomes clearer what the 'new normal' will entail

+- c) Measures to mitigate the impacts of the COVID-19 pandemic and the resulting implications for towns and cities will be supported providing they maintain consistency with the wider policy set out in the RTS - d) Measures to rebuild public confidence in public transport to increase the level of use / vitality of services will be supported providing they maintain consistency with the wider policy set out in the RTS

-- Produce a biennial monitoring report setting out key regional transport and behavioural trends set against the trend over the decade pre Covid (2010-19) including both the bus and rail supply side and road network congestion. - Drawing on the findings of the monitoring reports, revisit the RTS when the post-covid picture has stabilised to determine any policy adjustments required to reflect the 'new normal' circumstances.
+- Produce a two-yearly monitoring report setting out key regional transport and behavioural trends, set against the trend over the decade pre COVID-19 (2010-19) including both the bus and rail supply side and road network congestion - Drawing on the findings of the monitoring reports, revisit the RTS when the post-pandemic picture has stabilised to determine any policy adjustments required to reflect the 'new normal' circumstances - SEStran will engage with relevant bodies and stakeholders to develop and implement interventions which reassert public confidence in public transport services